Cover Girl (G.I. Joe): Devil's Due Publishing

-Cover-Girl is part of a G.I.
-Joe tank crew that works with the remnants of the Oktober Guard to protect civilians from Cobra factional fighting.
-She is assisted by Cross-Country, Steeler and Wildcard.
-A later origin issue reveals that she was recruited after showing an aptitude for cold-blooded killing when she slaughters a group of pirates single-handed, later admitting that she finally found something she was good at—killing people.

-Cover Girl appeared in issue #193 of IDW Publishing's continuation of the ARAH storyline, talking to Junkyard.

 Animated series

 Sunbow

 In Sunbow's G.I.
 Joe animated series, Cover Girl was voiced by Liz Aubrey.
 She first appears in the "Real American Hero" mini-series, in which she wears a green jacket and has long blonde hair.
 She was redesigned to better resemble her action figure (with a brown jacket and short auburn hair) from her next appearance in "The Revenge of Cobra" mini-series onwards.
 On missions, Cover Girl was often paired with Shipwreck.

 Cover Girl had a supporting role in the first-season episode "Twenty Questions", in which she heads a Joe search party to find Shipwreck in the Rocky Mountains area.

 Her first major role was in "Lights!
 Camera!
 Cobra!", as one of several Joes hired as technical advisors on a movie about G.I.
 Joe.
 Through much of the episode, Cover Girl tries to make sure Shipwreck stays out of trouble.
 She follows him into Hollywood, where she becomes embroiled in his fight in a pool hall which they are then arrested for.
 After their release, they rescue the missing Joes, Dusty and Recondo, who are injured.
 While Cover Girl takes them to the hospital, Shipwreck is captured by Cobra.
 However, Cover Girl devises a ruse that convinces Cobra Commander to return him.

 Cover Girl had another significant role in "Cobra Claws Are Coming to Town".
 She takes command of the Joes when Cobra takes Duke captive, and leads them in stopping Cobra from attacking a city in G.I.
 Joe vehicles.
 Flying a Cobra Rattler, Cover Girl fires a missile at a Joe Skystriker piloted by Cobra Commander and where Duke is being held, and demands him to land.
 Cobra Commander ignores her warning and shoots the Rattler, but Cover Girl is saved by a giant Polly.
 She gives Duke a key to his handcuffs and kisses him while wishing him a merry Christmas.

 Cover Girl's background as a model is hinted at in the second-season episode, "Glamor Girls".
 She and Lady Jaye infiltrate a modeling shoot arranged by a disguised Zartan and Baroness.
 Cover Girl tricks the two Cobra agents into showing they are fakes by telling them she and Lady Jaye came from an agency that has been out of business for years.
 Cover Girl and Lady Jaye later rescue several models and actresses that had been captured by Cobra because of the scheme.